 7. Fluoroquinolones (Cipro or Ciprofloxacin, Levaquin or levofloxacin)

-Prescribed for common urinary tract infections in women (and men too once in awhile), flouroquinolones can weaken tendons temporarily.
-I would be very careful with the plyometics and heavy loads in clients who have recently been on one of these.
+Prescribed for common urinary tract infections in women (and men too once in awhile), fluoroquinolones can weaken tendons temporarily.
+I would be very careful with the plyometrics and heavy loads in clients who have recently been on one of these.
 In fact I have personally seen multiple achilles tendon ruptures after a course of these antibiotics.
 (7)

 8. Sulfonylureas (Glyburide, Glipizide, Glimepiride) / Insulin